protocol/web3-dev-team/proposals/Hole Punching.md

 *   Once we conclude that PL hosted Limited Relays are stable,  ship a release that turns on the Limited Relay protocol in public DHT servers but continues to use the statically configured Limited Relays.
 *   Once ~30% of public DHT servers upgrade to support the Limited Relay protocol(measure using Hydra Boosters), ship automated discovery & use of Limited Relays to coordinate a hole-punch rather than using statically configured Limited Relays servers.
 *   Achieve ~90% hole punching success if both peers are behind a Cone NAT  in the second dog-fooding phase that uses AutoRelay to discover and connect to  Limited Relays in the wild.
-*   Massive focus on usability, user education and evangelizing the feature by writing blog posts discussing a “how we got here”/internals/engineering journey of Hole Punching in libp2p with metrics and blog posts and demo videos on how to configure, use and debug Hole Punching.
+*   Massive focus on usability, user education and evangelizing the feature by writing blog posts discussing a “how we got here”/ internals / engineering journey of Hole Punching in libp2p with metrics and blog posts and demo videos on how to configure, use and debug Hole Punching.

-###### **<span style="text-decoration:underline;">Technical deliverables</span>**
+### <ins>Technical deliverables</ins>

 *   ~90% hole punching success if both peers are behind a Cone NAT in the first dog-fooding phase using PL hosted Limited Relays.